chill117/proxy-lists/readme.md

 	sourcesBlackList: null,

 	/*
+		Full path to the sources directory.
+	*/
+	sourcesDir: path.join(__dirname, 'sources'),

+	/*
 		Set to TRUE to have all asynchronous operations run in series.
 	*/
 	series: false,

+	/*
+		Options to pass to puppeteer when creating a new browser instance.
+	*/
+	browser: {
+		headless: true,
+		slowMo: 0,
+		timeout: 10000,
+	},

 	/*
 		Default request module options.
 For example you could pass the 'proxy' option in this way.